-Material removal rates (MRR) is the term for the measurement regarding how much material is removed from a part during machining over a set period of time.
-Material Removal Rate is the key identifier in machine tooling efficiency, as well as the efficiency of both CNC machines and softwares.
-Radial depth of cut (RDOC) and axial depth of cut (ADOC) are critical elements to MRR, as this determines how and where your tooling is engaging with the workpiece.
+Material removal rate (MRR) is the term for the measurement of material removed from a part during machining, over a set period of time, and is the key identifier in machine, tooling, and software efficiency.
+Radial depth of cut (RDOC) and axial depth of cut (ADOC) are critical elements to MRR, as they determine how and where your tooling is engaging with the workpiece.
 Applying High Efficiency Milling (HEM) strategies to your milling practice is the best place to start to increase MRR while also keeping tool wear and overall tool life in check.

 Utilizing HEM with Helical Solutions’ HEV-C-6 chipbreaker with Mastercam software, Makino machinists were able to use a Makino PS105 VMC to achieve a new industry standard in MRR for 4140 steel alloy.